-If you’ve been following my series on the Packaging Industry, hopefully you’ve found it informative!
-In my last post, I wrote about Extended Producer Responsibility (EPR).
+If you’ve been following my series on the Packaging Industry, hopefully, you’ve found it informative!
+In my last article, I wrote about Extended Producer Responsibility (EPR).
 Today, I’ll tell you about one type of EPR, called Take-back programs.

-Take-back programs are designed to ‘take-back’ discarded items that are not accepted in regular recycling streams like curbside pickup.
-These programs typically operate outside of municipal programs and are often hosted by manufacturers or companies, for a variety of purposes.
+Take-back programs are designed to ‘take back’ discarded items that are not accepted in regular recycling streams like curbside pickup.
+These programs are typically separate from municipal programs.
+They are often hosted by manufacturers or companies, for a variety of purposes.

 Purposes of Take-Back Programs

 Take-back programs exist for several reasons:

 - To reduce contamination of municipal recycling efforts

 - For recycling, at least parts of the items

 - To prevent toxic materials from entering landfilled

 It is often a combination of one or two of those reasons.
 “Some collections, like the ones for e-waste and plastic bags, are often not so much a recycling effort as an attempt to reduce contamination of municipal solid waste streams and ensure proper disposal,” wrote Chris Daly in The Future of Packaging.